 In this exercise, you will pin two commands to the Start menu and use commands to launch both apps.
 Finally, you will unpin the commands from the Start menu.

-- 1. Choose Start→All Apps. - 2.
-Right-click the Notepad and Paint items to pin these commands to the Pinned area of the Start menu.
+- 1. Choose Start →All Apps→Windows Accessories. - 2.
+Right-click the Notepad and Paint items to pin these commands to the live tile area of the Start menu.

 Launch Pinned Programs